 The long-standing view has been that the first several years of elementary school should be devoted to basic reading skills.
 History, science, and the arts can wait.
 After all, the argument goes, if kids haven’t learned to read—a task that is theoretically accomplished by third grade—how will they be able to gain knowledge about those subjects through their own reading?

 The federal No Child Left Behind legislation, enacted in 2001, only intensified the focus on reading.
 The statute required states to administer annual reading and math tests to students in grades three through eight and once in high school, and attached hefty consequences if schools failed to boost scores.
-The law that replaced No Child Left Behind—the Every Student Succeeds Act, enacted in 2015—has eased the consequences but has hardly weakened the emphasis on testing.
+The law that replaced No Child Left Behind—the Every Student Succeeds Act, passed in 2015—has eased the consequences but has hardly weakened the emphasis on testing.

 What is tested, some educators say, gets taught—and what isn’t doesn’t.
 Since 2001, the curriculum in many elementary schools has narrowed to little more than a steady diet of reading and math.
-And when test scores fail to rise after third grade—as they often do, especially in high-poverty schools—subjects like history and science may continue to be relegated to the far back burner through middle school.
+And when test scores fail to rise after third grade—as they often do, especially in high-poverty schools—subjects such as history and science may continue to be relegated to the far back burner through middle school.

 To some extent, it does make sense to focus on reading skills in the early years.
 One component of reading is, like math, primarily a set of skills: the part that involves decoding, or making connections between sounds and the letters that represent them.